DeveloperRishi007/DeveloperRishi007/README.md

-- 👋 Hi, I’m @DeveloperRishi007
+- 👋 Hi, I’m @DeveloperRishi007 🙂
-- 👀 I’m interested in Backend Web Development
+- 👀 I’m interested in Pyhton Programming 🐍
-- 🌱 I’m currently learning Backend-Development
+- 🌱 I’m currently learning Python 🐍
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...